drusso85/ng2-scroll-to/README.md

 ```sh
 npm install ng2-scroll-to --save
 ```
 Then import the directive and add it to the directives array of your component.
-In your template you may now add the `appScrollTo` attribute to elements with an href attribute pointing towards an anchor on the same page (e.g. #anchor).
+In your template you may now add the `scrollTo` attribute to elements with an href attribute pointing towards an anchor on the same page (e.g. #anchor).